dustinpfister/blog_posts/_posts/threejs-materials.md

 ### Version number matters with three.js

-Threejs is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
+Threejs is a project in which the version number matters a whole lot as older posts on threejs often contain examples that will break on newer revisions and vise versa.
 When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91).
 However the last time I came around to edit this post I updated all of the demos to what I have layed down for my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+This means that for the demos in this post I am still using plain javaScript script tags over that of modules type script tags.
+However this will be the last revision in which I will be doing that.
+There are a whole lot of code breaking changes up ahead that I will not be getting into detail about here.
+However I will say that it is as always very important to know what revision you are using, and also what revision an author of content might have used when writing a post such as this.

 ## 1 - Basic getting started type exmaples of matreials